Go back

 Overview

-The Everest Panorama Trek is is also called Everest Short trek or Everest view trek is an ideal trek those with limited time all the way to Everest Base Camp.
-Starting from the bustling capital, Kathmandu, a UNESCO World Heritage city rich in culture, the trek takes you through culturally vibrant mountain settlements and the Sagarmatha National Park, also listed in the UNESCO World Heritage monument, well-known Sherpa habitant of the Khumbu region of Nepal.
-Enjoy a thrilling flight to Lukla with panoramic mountain views.
+The Everest Panorama Trek, also called the Everest Short Trek or the Everest View Trek, is an ideal trek for those with limited time, all the way to Everest Base Camp.
+Starting from the bustling capital, Kathmandu, a UNESCO World Heritage city rich in culture, the trek takes you through culturally vibrant mountain settlements, the Sagarmatha National Park, also listed as a UNESCO World Heritage Site, and the well-known Sherpa inhabitants of the Khumbu region of Nepal.
+Enjoy a thrilling flight to Lukla with panoramic views of the mountains.
 In just a week, you will witness breathtaking Himalayan scenery and experience the beauty of the Everest region.

-Also known as the Everest Panorama Trek or Everest View Trek, this journey offers a glimpse of Mount Everest's rooftop of the world in just five days.
-You can reach Namche Bazaar or the spiritual site of Tengboche for mesmerizing jaw-dropping views of Many Himalayan Peaks, including Mt Everest.
+Also known as the Everest Panorama Trek or Everest View Trek, this journey offers a glimpse of Mount Everest, the rooftop of the world, in just five days.
+You can reach Namche Bazaar or the spiritual site of Tengboche for mesmerising, jaw-dropping views of Many Himalayan Peaks, including Mt Everest.
 Everest Short Trek is the best destination for trekking lovers of all ages and groups worldwide.
-This trekking is a lifetime memory for trekking lovers.
+This trek is a lifetime memory for trekking lovers.

 Everest Panorama Trek itinerary: